Iyotetsu

-The Iyo Railway Co., Ltd. (伊予鉄道株式会社, Iyotetsudo kabushiki gaisha), commonly known as Iyotetsu, is the main transport provider in Matsuyama, Ehime, Shikoku, Japan.
-The company operates railway, tram, and bus lines, and also has many subsidiaries, which include a bank, department stores, travel agencies, and various other businesses.
+Iyo Railway Co., Ltd. (伊予鉄道株式会社, Iyo Tetsudō kabushiki gaisha), commonly known as Iyotetsu, is the main transport provider in Matsuyama, Ehime Prefecture on the island of Shikoku, Japan.
+The company operates railway, tram, and bus lines, and also has many subsidiaries, including a bank, department stores, travel agencies, and various other businesses.

 History

-The company was founded on September 14, 1887, and its Takahama railway line, the first in Shikoku, was opened on October 28, 1888.
+The company was founded on September 14, 1887.
+Its Takahama railway line, the first in Shikoku, was opened on October 28, 1888.
 In addition to being the first railway in Shikoku, it was also the third private railway in Japan.
-It is named for the former Iyo Province.
+It is named after the former Iyo Province.

 The first tramway was electrified in 1911, whilst the entire tram network was changed from gauge to gauge in 1923.